oxinabox/oxinabox.github.io/_posts/Julia-1.6-what-has-changed-since-1.0.md

 But the new threading stuff is fast, on the order of microseconds to send work off to another thread.
 Even for uses of `@threads for` the improves have some wins.
 `IO` is now thread-safe; `ReentrantLock` was added and is the kind of standard lock that you expect to exist, that has notifications on waiting work etc; and a big one: `@threads for` can now be nested without things silently being wrong.

+A lot of this actually landed in julia 1.2, but julia 1.3 was the release we think of as being for threading, as it gave us `Threads.@spawn`.

+Also in Julia 1.6 we now have `julia -t auto` to start julia with 1 thread per (logical) core.
+No more having to remember to set the `JULIA_NUM_THREADS` environment variable before starting it.

 ## Pkg stdlib and the General Registry